Wowza Streaming Engine Transcoder performance benchmark

 CPU (MainConcept) benchmarks

 The following table summarizes benchmark test results for three Amazon EC2 C5 instances using CPU (MainConcept) transcoding.
-All benchmarks were captured in August 2023 and don't account for hardware changes to these instances after this time.
 Download CPU (MainConcept) testing benchmarks

 Wowza Streaming Engine release: 4.8.24+4